esl/jekyll-codesync-global/_posts/blog-posts/2018-08-03-building-blockchain-in-elixir.md

 abstract: "Building Blockchain in Elixir
 At æternity we chose Elixir to build an alternative implementation of our blockchain protocol.
 We’ve had a lot of good experiences with this choice, and few bad ones.
 "
-image: /images/Code Elixir blockchain article image.png
+image_url: /uploads//images/Code Elixir blockchain article image.png
 speaker_id: philipp-piwowarsky
 type: article
 keywords: